Opening a Synovus Savings Account: What to Know Before You Apply

 CIT Savings Connect

-American Express®, Member FDIC, High-Yield Savings Account
+American Express®, Member FDIC, High Yield Savings Account

-You may be familiar with American Express®, member FDIC, credit card offerings, but you can also open a high-yield savings account here.
-Some of the top benefits include a competitive APY, no monthly fees, and no minimum deposit requirements.
+You may be familiar with American Express®, Member FDIC, credit card offerings, but you can also open a high yield savings account here.
+Some of the top benefits include a competitive APY, no monthly fees, and $0 to open.
+However, you won’t have access to branch banking.

 Bread™ Savings